-Requirements for Bachelor of Arts in Music Composition
+Bachelor of Arts in Music with a Track in Composition

 Students interested in pursuing composition either as a career or as an interest in addition to a career in music are welcome at Westminster.
-We have two full-time faculty who are dedicated to teaching composition students, both of whose music has been performed by professional orchestras and musicians in Europe, South America, and throughout the United States.
+The music of our full-time composition teacher, Dr. Daniel Perttu, has been performed by professional orchestras and musicians in Europe, South America, and throughout the United States.
 For more information on Dr. Perttu, click here.

 Music and Required Supporting Courses: